-Across the board, media will be in need for grant funding, as well as support for busing model development.
-Even media in the comparatively less challenging environments need to continuously update their business models.
-Ackibility and resilience are required to survive while developing a diadriscome model over the course of many years, a long period for which continued grant funding is very often required.
-Even the media who consider themselves as doing cially relatively well, or better than before, indicate that it remains complex and with to generate swient revenue.
-Well-off media can be easily disrupted when one larger partnership ends or the country's eccordinate their operations as well as appropriating resources to business management.
+Across the board, media will be in need for grant funding, as well as support for business model development.
+Even media in the comparatively less challenging environments will need to continuously update their business models.
+A lot of flexibility and resilience are required to survive while developing a diversified income model over the course of many years, a long period for which continued grant funding is very often required.
+Even the media who consider themselves as doing financially relatively well, or better than before, indicate that it remains complex and difficult to generate sufficient revenue.
+Well-off media can be easily disrupted when one larger partnership ends or the country's economy or press freedom status takes a step back.
+Providing core funding would allow media to continue their operations as well as appropriating resources to business management.